WXYT (AM): WGHP

-WGHP was a charter member of the CBS Radio Network, as one of the 16 stations that aired the first CBS network program on September 18, 1927.
+WGHP was a charter member of the CBS Radio Network, as one of the 16 affiliates that aired the first CBS network program on September 18, 1927.

 According to FCC records, a predecessor company to Storer Broadcasting, also named the "American Broadcasting Company" actually owned WXYZ from 1929 until it was sold it to the Kunsky-Trendle Broadcasting Company in 1930.
 Storer would then go on to purchase WJBK in the late 1930s.

+The station's original call letters, WGHP, are now used by a Fox-affiliated television station in High Point, North Carolina.

 WXYZ

 In 1930, the station was purchased by George W. Trendle.
 He was one of the partners in the Kunsky-Trendle Broadcasting Company.
-The call letters were switched to WXYZ, acquired from a U.S. Army station.
+The call sign switched to WXYZ, acquired from a U.S. Army station.
 WXYZ was powered at 1,000 watts when it moved back to Detroit in 1930.
 Trendle relocated the station to the Maccabees Building on Woodward Avenue in downtown Detroit, where it maintained facilities until 1959.
 Antennas and transmitter were located at the northwest corner of Joy and Greenfield Roads in western Detroit.
 The site was re-developed to a shopping center when the Broadcast House move occurred in 1959.
 However, most programming in the 1930s, 1940s and early 1950s originated from the former Mendelson Mansion on East Jefferson Avenue.

 In addition to local programs, WXYZ produced The Lone Ranger, Challenge of the Yukon and The Green Hornet for broadcast throughout the U.S. and Canada.
 The station's slogan "The Last Word in Radio" would tie-in with its call letters.
-Another former slogan was "WXYZ, Where the Best Comes Last."
+Another former slogan was "WXYZ, Where the Best Comes Last".

+Mutual and NBC Blue Networks

 On June 1, 1932, WXYZ's affiliation with CBS ended.
 The trade magazine Broadcasting reported that the reason was "to make way for more local programs.
-In 1934, WXYZ was one of the founding stations of the Mutual Broadcasting System, along with WOR in New York, WGN in Chicago, and WLW in Cincinnati.
+In 1934, WXYZ was one of the founding stations of the Mutual Broadcasting System, along with WOR in New York City, WGN in Chicago, and WLW in Cincinnati.

 On September 29, 1935, WXYZ dropped out of the Mutual group to become an affiliate of the NBC Blue Network.
 The following year, its parent company, Kunsky-Trendle, changed its name to King-Trendle.
 WXYZ was contractually obligated to provide The Lone Ranger to Mutual for another four years, so although the program originated from WXYZ, it was heard in the Detroit area on Mutual's new affiliate, CKLW 800 AM.